SciCompKL/CoDiPack/documentation/developer/simpleTape.md

   Memory allocated       :        2.50 MB
 -------------------------------------
 ```
 As expected, they yield the same result, but the required memory is different.
+The allocated memory does not interest
+us since this memory is defined by the default chunk size, that is different for the two tapes.The codi::RealReverse
-The codi::RealReverse tape needs 96 bytes
-of memory and the simple tape requires 200 bytes of memory.
-In order to keep it simple, no advanced optimizations have
+tape needs 96 bytes of memory and the simple tape requires 200 bytes of memory.
+In order to keep it simple, no advanced
-been implemented in the SimpleTape.
-The data management is also quite simple and does not result in the minimal memory
+optimizations have been implemented in the SimpleTape.
+The data management is also quite simple and does not result in
-footprint.
+the minimal memory footprint.